Finding Light In the Darkness with Saint Lucy

 Make sure the water in the glass is fresh.
 Light the candle and the incense, and sit in front of the altar.
 Contemplate the image of the saint.
 You can recite the prayer on the card or the candle, or simply speak from the heart.
 Close your eyes, calm your mind and ask for guidance.
 When you are ready, snuff the candle.
 Repeat each day.

 Ask Saint Lucy for Physical Healing

 Since she is the patron saint of those with eye disorders, you can ask Saint Lucy for help with supporting eye health.
 Set up a space with a Saint Lucy, Health, or plain white candle dressed with some Healing oil.
 If you are asking for help for another person, place a picture of them in front of the candle.

 Light the candle.
 Lay your hands over your eyes (for you), or over the eyes of the picture (for another person).
 As the candle burns, say...

 You had your eyesight taken,

 Please, help me in this time of need,

 Snuff the candle.
 Repeat each day.

-Saint Lucy was very young when she chose to dedicate herself to Christianity, and her faith and conviction is what gave her the strength to resist the torture inflicted on her.
-Fortunately, you do not need to suffer like she did.
+Saint Lucy was very young when she chose to dedicate herself to Christianity, and her faith and conviction are what gave her the strength to resist the torture inflicted on her.
+Fortunately, you do not need to suffer as she did.
 If you find yourself lost in darkness, pray to Saint Lucy for help finding your spiritual light again.